 - White Spots: There is a famous quote, “morning shows the day”.
-But imagine starting your morning in a dirty bathroom, with hard water odour and tiny calcium spots all over your shower curtains, mirrors, tiles, taps and where not.
+But imagine starting your morning in a dirty bathroom, with a hard water odor and tiny calcium spots all over your shower curtains, mirrors, tiles, taps, and where not.
 Surely, such a scenario is not expected, that too on a daily basis.
 So, what should be done in order to curb these problems?

 - Cleaning becomes difficult: Lime scales are the hard deposits stuck after hard water dries.
 These minerals are hard to remove, and they can create chemical reactions that reduce the effectiveness of cleaning solutions.

 - Hair becomes dull: Hard water can create build-up in the hair, causing it to frizz, look lifeless, and feel rough.

 - Irritation and a layer on the skin: Having a shower or bath in hard water with soap can leave a layer on your skin, preventing debris and bacteria from being removed.
 This layer has the potential to irritate the skin.

 So, what should be done to curb these problems?
 Read on to get a solution.